digital-ai/release-integration-sdk-workshop/part-3/lab-7-troubleshoot.md

 Do installation with following errors:
 - not existing operator image: xebialabs/deploy-operator:22.3.X
-- wrong storage class on the postgresql PVC, we will use azure-aks-test-cluster-file-storage-class, that is not required block storage
+- wrong storage class on the postgresql PVC, we will use xl-kube-workshop-file-storage-class, that is not required block storage

 ```shell
 xl kube install